folkertvanheusden/termcamng/README.md

 (web-)server.
 You can connect to it using an SSH or telnet program and then interact with the program that is running.
+The internal SSH server authenticats via PAM against the local user- database of the Linux system.

 required